concurp1-1920/slides/05/content.md

 --

-The idea is to prevent every philosopher to "seat" at the table in order to eat.
+The idea is to prevent every philosopher to "sit" at the table in order to eat.

 ---
 # Points to remember